mongodb/specifications/source/crud/crud.md

 - Using named parameters instead of an options hash.
 For instance, `collection.find({x:1}, sort: {a: -1})`.

 - When using an `Options` class, if multiple `Options` classes are structurally equatable, it is permissible to consolidate them into one with a clear name.
+For instance, it would be permissible to use the name `UpdateOptions` as the options for `UpdateOne` and `UpdateMany`.

 - Using a fluent style builder for find or aggregate: